cloudhotspot/pypackage-docker/README.md

 ### Running the Release Image

-With release application artefacts and runtime images built, they can be published (future enhancement to this project).
-At this point, a continuous deployment workflow can be triggered (e.g. based upon a webhook configured on the release Docker image being published to a Docker Registry).
+With release application artefacts and runtime images built, at this point it is possible to establish a sandbox environment with the application release using tools like docker-compose.
+With the sandbox environment in place, automated functional/integration tests can be executed as a final gate before publishing the release application artefact and runtime image.
+With the various artefacts published, your continuous deployment processes can be triggered to release the application into the appropriate target environments.

+> Estalishing a sandbox environment and running functional tests for the sample application will be added in a future version of this project

 You can also run arbitrary commands against the created release image, which can be useful.
 The following commands can be used for this: